AatroXissTV/Python-OC-Lettings-FR/README.md

 For the first commit please make sur to uncomment lines on the .circleci/config.yml file.
 The commented lines will:
+- Delete contenttypes (to avoid conflicts with the app)
 - Load the database with the data.json file

 Please configure these environment variables: